Edward Greenspon: The Globe and Mail

 In late 2000, he returned to Ottawa as political editor and columnist in time for his third national election campaign and co-wrote a second book called Searching for Certainty: Inside the New Canadian Mindset with pollster Darrell Bricker.
 Greenspon won the Hyman Solomon Award for his contributions to public policy writing.

 In 2002, Greenspon accepted a position as the new editor-in-chief of the Globe and moved to Toronto.
 As chief editor, Greenspon instituted several changes to the paper, including a revamped Report on Business section, more investigative journalism, expanded politics coverage, and a new Science and Technology page.
 In 2007, he led a major redesign of The Globe that introduced the Globe Life section, reportonbusiness.com and globesports.com, as well as placing a greater emphasis on investigative journalism and web-print integration.

 During his tenure, The Globe led every year in the number of National Newspaper Awards and won the Michener Award for Public Service Journalism in an unprecedented three out of four years for stories about the sponsorship scandal, foot-dragging over introduction of the anti-breast cancer drug, Herceptin, and Afghan detainees.
 He also locked horns with former Brian Mulroney in revealing secret cash payments the former Prime Minister had received from German-Canadian businessman, Karl-Heinz Schreiber.

 On May 25, 2009, Greenspon was fired as editor-in-chief by Globe publisher Phillip Crawley.
-The reasons why were never made clear.
 He was replaced by John Stackhouse.
 He subsequently headed up a 12-person panel for the Canadian International Council that produced a major report called 'Open Canada: A Global Positioning Strategy for a Networked Age' before joining Star Media Group in 2010.

-Personal life

-He is the father of three children: Bailey, Joshua and Jacob.